f4exb/sdrangel/plugins/channelrx/chanalyzerng/readme.md

 Average total power in dB relative to a +/- 1.0 amplitude signal received in the pass band.

 <h3>8.
-Select bandpass filter cut-off frequency</h3>
+Select lowpass filter cut-off frequency</h3>

-This slider controls the cut-off frequency of the bandpass filter (or lowpass filter in SSB mode - see next) applied before the signal is sent to the spectrum and scope
+In SSB mode this filter is a complex filter that can lowpass on either side of the center frequency.
+It is therefore labeled as "LP".
+For negative frequencies (LSB) the cut-off frequency is therefore negative.
+In fact setting a negative frequency in SSB mode automatically turns on the LSB mode processing and the spectrum is reversed.

+In normal (DSB) mode this filter is a real filter that lowpass on both sides of the zero (center) frequency symmetrically.
+Therefore it acts as a badpass filter centered on the zero frequency and therefore it is labeled as "BP".
+The value displayed in (9) is the full bandwidth of the filter.

 <h3>9.
-Bandpass filter cut-off frequency</h3>
+Lowpass filter cut-off frequency</h3>

+In SSB mode this is the complex cut-off frequency and is negative for LSB.

-This is the cut-off frequency of the bandpass filter in kHz
+In normal (DSB) mode this is the full bandwidth of the real lowpass filter centered around zero frequency.

 <h3>10.
 SSB filtering</h3>

 When this toggle is engaged the signal is filtered either above (USB) or below (LSB) the channel center frequency.
-The bandpass filter now acts as a lowpass filter and the highpass filter gets active.
-The sideband is selected upon the sign of the bandpass filter: if positive the USB is selected else the LSB.
+The sideband is selected according to the sign of the lowpass filter cut-off frequency (8): if positive the USB is selected else the LSB.
+In LSB mode the spectrum is reversed.

-When SSB is off the lowpass filter is not active and the lowpass filter is actually a bandpass filter around the channel center frequency.
+When SSB is off the lowpass filter is actually a bandpass filter around the channel center frequency.

 <h3>11.
 Select highpass filter cut-off frequency</h3>

-When the SSB feature is engaged this controls the cut-off frequency of the highpass filter
+In SSB mode this controls the cut-off frequency of the complex highpass filter which is the filter closest to the zero frequency.
+This cut-off frquency is always at least 0.1 kHz in absolute value below the lowpass filter cut-off frequency (8).

+In normal (DSB) mode this filter is not active.

 <h3>12.
 Hghpass filter cut-off frequency</h3>

-This is the cut-off frequency of the highpass filter in kHz
+This is the cut-off frequency of the highpass filter in kHz.
+It is zero or negative in LSB mode.

 <h2>D. Scope global controls line</h2>